W Motors Fenyr SuperSport

-The Fenyr SuperSport is a Lebanese limited production sports car built by W Motors, a United Arab Emirates based company.
+The Fenyr SuperSport is a limited production sports car built by W Motors, a United Arab Emirates based company.
 It was unveiled at the 2015 Dubai Motor Show.
 The name of the car, Fenyr, comes from the word Fenrir, the name of a monstrous wolf in Norse mythology.
 The production of the car was originally planned to be up to 25 units per year, a drastic increase from the limited 7-car total production run of its predecessor.
 However, this was later changed to a total of 100 vehicles (and 10 launch editions).

 Specifications

 Powertrain

 The Fenyr SuperSport is powered by a 3.8 litre twin-turbocharged flat-six engine developed by Ruf Automobile, having a maximum power output of 596 kW at 7,100 rpm and 980 Nm of torque at 4,000 rpm.
 The engine has mid-rear mounted position.

 Transmission

 The Fenyr SuperSport is equipped with Porsche's 7-speed dual-clutch PDK transmission.
 The transmission is paired with a limited-slip differential and is mounted transversely at the rear of the vehicle transferring power to the rear wheels.